| |

 3. Ivanti

-Best for: Organizations that need unified IT asset management, endpoint security, and ITSM software from a single vendor.
+Best for: Organizations that need unified IT asset management, endpoint security, and service management from a single vendor.

-Ivanti has built a comprehensive IT automation platform under the Ivanti Neurons brand, combining ITSM, ITAM, endpoint management, and security operations.
-For CIOs and CISOs managing the intersection of IT service delivery and cybersecurity posture, Ivanti’s breadth in a single platform is attractive.
+Ivanti has built a wide IT automation platform under the Ivanti Neurons brand, combining ITSM, ITAM, endpoint management, and security operations.
+For CIOs and CISOs managing the intersection of IT service delivery and cybersecurity posture, that breadth in a single platform is attractive.

-For IT teams running Ivanti Neurons for ITSM, there is a purpose-built, co-branded solution worth knowing: Ivanti Neurons for Service Mapping — a Virima-powered, Ivanti-branded product offered and supported directly through Ivanti.
-It delivers high-frequency data center and cloud discovery, ViVID™ service mapping, and over 100 discovery blueprints that map to Ivanti CMDB objects.
+For IT teams running Ivanti Neurons for ITSM, there is a purpose-built, co-branded solution worth knowing: Ivanti Neurons for Service Mapping, a Virima-powered, Ivanti-branded product offered and supported directly through Ivanti.
+It delivers high-frequency data center and cloud discovery, ViVID™ service mapping, and a library of discovery blueprints that map to Ivanti CMDB objects.
 It is Ivanti-offered, Ivanti-supported, and built on Virima’s discovery engine.

-Ideal fit: Mid-market to enterprise IT organizations that want ITSM software, endpoint management, and CMDB discovery in an integrated stack.
+Ideal fit: Mid-market to enterprise IT organizations that want service management, endpoint management, and CMDB discovery in an integrated stack.

 4. HaloITSM